Main content

 Overview and metadata sections

-John Hancock, American patriot and statesman, has become synonymous with American independence.
+John Hancock was an American patriot, statesman, and signer of the Declaration of Independence.
 Born on January 23, 1737, in Braintree, Mass., he was educated at Harvard College (now Harvard University).
 In 1766 he was elected to the Massachusetts legislature, and from 1775 to 1780 Hancock was a member of the Continental Congress, serving as a presiding officer.
 By virtue of this office, he was the first to sign the Declaration of Independence, which he did boldly in large strokes.
 He was the first governor of the state of Massachusetts, holding that office from 1780 to 1785 and from 1789 until his death.

 The collection consists of selected correspondence and documents of John Hancock.
 A brief letter to George Washington, dated 27 August 1776, accompanied "Resolves of Congress" for the general's attention.
 A signed letter, dated 20 November 1776 and addressed to Governor William Livingston of New Jersey, concerns the necessity of furnishing troops for the new army.
 In addition, there are two other documents Hancock signed as president of the Continental Congress--an appointment (16 January 1777) of Edward White as an ensign in a foot regiment commanded by Col. John Patton and an appointment (25 September 1777) of Jeremiah Tolbert as major of the Sixth Pennsylvania Regiment--and a payment voucher (1 December 1781) he signed as governor of Massachusetts.